 This line of credit contains a provision that in the event of default the obligation is to become immediately due and payable in full as the result of acceleration as defined in the Events of Default section.

-The principal of outstanding Notes was \$104.5 million and \$89.2 million as of December 31, 2020 and 2019, respectively.
-The unused line of credit was \$45.5 million and \$60.8 million as of December 31, 2020 and 2019, respectively.
+The principal of outstanding Notes was \$104.5 million as of December 31, 2020.
+No principal was outstanding on the Notes as of December 31, 2021.

 2019 Line of Credit